Cake (2014 film): Release

 Cake was released in select theatres on December 31, 2014 by Cinelou Films, before going on general release on January 23, 2015 by Freestyle Releasing.
-The film was released on DVD & Blu-ray April 21, 2015.
+DVD & Blu-ray releases of the film were made available on April 21, 2015 by 20th Century Fox Home Entertainment.

 Reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 49% based on 133 reviews, with an average rating of 5.80/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 48% based on 128 reviews, with an average rating of 5.80/10.
 The site's critical consensus reads, "Cake finds Jennifer Aniston making the most of an overdue opportunity to test her dramatic chops, but it lacks sufficient depth or warmth to recommend for all but her most ardent fans."
-On Metacritic, the film has a score of 49 out of 100, based on reviews from 38 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 49 out of 100, based on reviews from 38 critics, indicating "mixed or average" reviews.

 At the Toronto premiere, the cast received a standing ovation.
-The performances of Jennifer Aniston and Adriana Barraza have been highly praised by some critics.
+The performances of Jennifer Aniston and Adriana Barraza have been highly praised by critics.
 Pete Hammond of Deadline described Aniston's performance as "heartbreakingly good...
 There are really no tricks to this performance.
 It's raw and real, poignant and unexpected."
 Clayton Davis of Awards Circuit spoke of Aniston's performance as "the single best performance by an actress this year...
 Aniston's performance is something that most actresses will pray to be able to achieve, but never come close."
 In his review for HitFix, Gregory Ellwood wrote that "Aniston makes you believe in Claire's pain.
 She makes you believe this character is at her lowest point and only she can pull herself out of it.
 There is no Oscar scene.
 There is no massive crying fit.
 It's a complete performance from beginning to end and she deserves the appropriate accolades for it."
 Of Aniston's performance, David Nusair of Reel Film Reviews wrote "...the actress steps into the shoes of her thoroughly damaged character to an often revelatory extent."
 Sheri Linden of the Los Angeles Times also spoke positively of Aniston's performance, writing "Aniston lends the role an impressively agonized physicality and brings ace timing to the screenplay's welcome gallows humor."